Paolo Gaidano

 Paolo Gaidano (1861–1916) was an Italian painter, born in Poirino, in the region of the Piedmont.

 From 1875 to 1878 he studied at the Accademia Albertina in Turin.
 He decorated the Cathedral of Carignano, and several churches in Turin.

 In 1884, he exhibited Deluso, Ritratto d'uomo, and Ritratto di bambina.
 In 1887, he exhibited Tantum ergo.

-Among his pupils was Eso Pelluzi.
+Among his pupils were Eso Pelluzi and Italo Mus.